gridhead/nvidia-auto-installer-for-fedora-linux/README.md

 * Distinct mode for using integrated or discrete GPU.
 * Experimental support for RHEL 8 and CentOS 8.
 * Support for older cards by active querying at NVIDIA.
-* Native support for PRIME configuration on Optimus.

 ## Disclaimer
 This tool has been tried and tested multiple times and is expected to work flawlessly in Fedora Workstation 32 or above.
 It has not been tested on any of the spins yet so proceed with caution.
 While the chances of things going wrong is pretty slim but still you would want to make backups, should things do not go as expected.
 As always, you are choosing to use this tool at your will and you cannot hold me responsible for any mishap there may occur due to the misuse of this tool.